Zeioth/power-rules-daemon/README.md

 WantedBy=default.target" > ~/.config/systemd/user/power-rules-daemon.service
 ```

-And enable it with:
+And enable it with

 ```sh
 systemctl --user daemon-reload && systemctl --user enable --now power-rules-daemon.service
 ```

 ## Config file
-Now you can create your rules in `~/.config/power-rules/config.toml`
+Now you must manually create your config file in `~/.config/power-rules/config.toml`

 ```toml
 # - Changes in this file will be applied in real time.